-Climate change is the biggest challenge we have ever faced, and we all need to do our part.
-Under the Paris agreement know that we need to keep global worming below 1.5 degrees.
+Climate change is one of the biggest challenges humanity has faced.
+Under the Paris Agreement we know that we need to keep global warming below 1.5 degrees.
 We need to play our part in this.

-University of Otago has committed to reaching Net Carbon Zero by 2030 by radically reducing our Green House Gas emissions and then offsetting the emissions that we have not been able to eliminate.
+University of Otago has committed to reaching Net Carbon Zero by 2030 by reducing our Greenhouse Gas emissions by more than half and then offsetting the emissions that we have not been able to eliminate.

 Net Carbon Zero programme

 This is an ambitious goal that will not be achieved easily.
 So, we have established a Net Carbon Zero Programme that will allow us to meet our targets in a way that befits a research-led university with an international reputation for excellence, and ensures we can maintain and improve upon this level of emissions beyond 2030.

 You can read about where we've come from, where we are and where we need to go: